rahuldave/stories/content/pyds.md

 9. pyDS is a prerequisite (or you can take a test) for our other courses and programs.
 It is great preparation for self-study and other courses in AI as well!
-You can learn more at <https://stories.univ.ai/aboutunivai/> or read this thread: LINK.
+You can learn more at <https://stories.univ.ai/aboutfoundingunivai/>.

 ![](/pyds/9.png)